AmosNimos/open_politics/Belief.md

 To willingly ignore reality in favor of conviction.

-You cannot have a good view of reality if you keep your self Blind to the fact. to the measurable quantifiable demonstrable truth that have been and are still tested and revised to be accurate!
+You cannot have a good view of reality if you keep your self Blind to the fact.
+To the measurable quantifiable demonstrable truth that have been and are still tested and revised to be accurate!

-If you deny all of this then, we cannot prove anything! and if that was the case, then we do not have a reality. if everything is a lie and their is no way to tell lie from truth or to verify anything then we live in a delusion.
+If you deny all of this then, we cannot prove anything!
+And if that was the case, then we do not have a reality.
+If everything is a lie and there is no way to tell lie from truth or to verify anything then we live in a delusion.

-i do not believe that, i know that, and i can prove it, by simply bringing said definition, which will be included in this book.
+I do not believe that, i know that, and i can prove it, by simply bringing said definition, which will be included in this book.

-This book does not try to disprove any specific religions, their is too many of them, it would be a never ending struggle to individually disprove them.
+This book does not try to disprove any specific religions, there is too many of them, it would be a never ending struggle to individually disprove them.
 I might mention some of the currently the most spreading.

-For most of the topics i will mention in this book, the fact mention, have been discovered and known since centuries ago. and since it's not new information, it is irrelevant to the reflection contained in this book, since they can't be included due to most needing to be contained in entire book of their own, to not leave place to misunderstanding.
+For most of the topics i will mention in this book, the fact mention, have been discovered and known since centuries ago.
+And since it's not new information, it is irrelevant to the reflection contained in this book, since they can't be included due to most needing to be contained in entire book of their own, to not leave place to misunderstanding.

 Some of those topics simply can't be resumed in a few sentence, without making them incomplete.

-Despite that some clearly deny logic and reality in favour of old fairy-tails and a shared delusion based on lie asserting baseless statement as tho they where true.
+Despite that some clearly deny logic and reality in favor of old fairy-tails and a shared delusion based on lie asserting baseless statement as though they were true.

+## Agnotology
 If I had to categorize this book, it's not about atheism, science, or even religion, I would put it in the Agnotology category.